GianTempo/ngAlkemyChallenge/README.md

 ## What is this project

-This app has born as a solution to the Alkemy's Angular Challenge.
-It consists of an app when an user can search and add his favourite superheros and villains to a team.
+This app has born as a solution to the Alkemy's Angular Challenge.</br> It consists of an app when an user can search and add his favourite superheros and villains to a team.</br>
 The team can be made up to 6 members, with maximum 3 heroes and 3 villains.
 All the data is obtained from [SuperHero API](https://superheroapi.com/).

 ### How to run it